Free Bird

 eventually peaking at No. 38 in January 1977.

-"Free Bird" achieved the No. 8 spot on Guitar Worlds 100 Greatest Guitar Solos.
+"Free Bird" achieved No. 3 on Guitar World's list of greatest guitar solos of all time in 2010 and 2016, while placing at No. 8 in their rankings by 2022.
 It is Lynyrd Skynyrd's signature song, the finale during live performances, and their longest song, often going well over 14 minutes when played live.
+"Free Bird" was once the most requested song on FM radio, and remains a staple on classic rock stations.